- Giovanni and Amne Costigan Endowed Professor

 Ph.D.
 University of Michigan, 1997, M.A.
 Northwestern University, 1993, B.A./M.A.
 Johns Hopkins University, 1989

-I am an historian of politics and gender in twentieth-century Africa.
+I am a historian of politics and gender in twentieth-century Africa.
 As a student, I was drawn to the discipline of history by a desire to gain knowledge of the past in order to better understand the problems and possibilities of the present.
 In recent years, I have taught undergraduate courses on the history of sub-Saharan Africa since 1880, the history of South Africa, and the history of health and illness in Africa.
 My graduate course offerings include African historiography, comparative colonialisms, and comparative gender.
-In addition to my position in the History Department, I am an Adjunct Professor in the Gender, Women & Sexuality Studies Department, and in the Anthropology Department, and an active member of the African Studies Program.
+In addition to being a faculty member in the University of Washington Department of History, I am an Adjunct Professor in the Gender, Women & Sexuality Studies Department, and in the Anthropology Department, and an active member of the African Studies Program.
+I currently serve as Chair of the Department of History and as a co-editor of the Journal of African History, published by Cambridge University Press.

-My current book project - Race, Skin Lighteners, and Transnational Commerce - is a transnational history of skin lighteners centered in South Africa that extends into the broader southern African region, east Africa, and the United States.
+My current book project - Light, Bright or White? - is a transnational history of skin lighteners centered in South Africa that extends into the broader Southern African region, East Africa, and the United States.
 Through tracking the production, consumption, and opposition to skin lighteners, I explore how changing politics of gender and race have developed through the movement of things, people, and ideas between a range of locations.
 Over the years, my research has been supported by fellowships from the Watson Foundation, Social Science Research Council, U.S. Department of Education (Fulbright), Woodrow Wilson Foundation, National Endowment for the Humanities, and American Council of Learned Societies.

 Politics of the Womb: Women, Reproduction, and the State in Kenya.
 Berkeley and Los Angeles: University of California Press, 2003.